ajcecil/cecil-explorer/README.md

 	- set drives to be tabs at the top
 	- can change favorites by drive
 	- each tab will have its own txt file of favorites

+# Formatting
+All formatting should be set in a text or json file.

+## Default Colors
+- Default to dark mode color scheme
+- use greens and greys/black

+## Default Font
+- Courier New
+- Size 12

+## Folder icons
+- use png files to make it easier to assign images
+	- using ico files typically requires conversion
+- Set one png as fold icon
+- customize favorite folders in favorites settings
+- add multiple options to the icons folder